BAJAJ FINSERV DIRECT LIMITED

 What is a Non-Repatriable Demat Account

-A non-repatriable demat account is a type of dematerialised investment account that enables NRIs to invest in India using funds that are not eligible for remittance outside the country.
-These funds typically come from Indian income sources such as rent from property, pension, dividends, or business earnings.
+A non-repatriable demat account enables NRIs to hold securities in electronic form when investments are made using funds that are not freely transferable outside India.
+These funds typically originate from Indian income sources such as rental proceeds, pensions, dividends, or business earnings.

 Who Can Open a Non-Repatriable Demat Account